Today's Daily Tip

 Equalize hip height: Unless your student has an anatomical abnormality in her feet, legs or pelvis (such as a difference in bone length between her left and right legs), her hip joints will be at the same height as one another when her pelvis is centered between her feet.
 If her body is symmetrical left and right, her feet will bear equal weight when her pelvis is centered.
 So, in most cases, even though your student cannot see her own pelvis in Tadasana, you can teach her to equalize the height of her hips simply by instructing her to shift her pelvis left and right until she feels exactly the same amount of weight on her two feet.
 Students who have structural anomalies may require more complicated instructions that are beyond the scope of this column.

 Neutralize pelvic tilt: To help your student place her pelvis in a neutral (non-tilted) position, first have her place her fingers on her left and right pelvic rims (iliac crests) and trace forward along both rims until she locates the foremost point (the anterior superior iliac spine, or ASIS) on each side.
-(For an anatomical illustration that identifies most of the landmarks mentioned in this section, click here).
 Next, while she keeps her fingers on the fronts of these spines, have her bring her attention to the position of her pubic symphysis (the junction of the two pubic bones at the midline of the front of the pelvis, often incorrectly referred to by yoga teachers as "the pubic bone").
 Have her tilt her pelvis backward (moving her ASISs backward and her pubic symphysis forward) or forward (ASISs forward, pubic symphysis backward) until the ASISs and the symphysis lie in the same vertical plane.
 In other words, the pubic symphysis should be neither in front of nor behind her two anterior superior iliac spines.
 For most students, this will create a neutral pelvic tilt.
 When she achieves it, your student will have a moderate inward curve in her lower back.

 Neutralize front-to-back placement of the pelvis: The instructions in this paragraph involve whole-pelvis movements, rather than tilt.
 They will help you teach your student to feel for herself how far forward or backward to place her pelvis relative to her feet.
 When she finds the right spot, her pelvis will balance naturally atop her legs.
 For some people, the optimal balance point is where the hip joints line up exactly above the ankle joints; for others, the ideal hip position may be a little forward of this.